mainsail-crew/mainsail/README.md

  127.0.0.0/24
 ```
 edit the first line of trusted_clients (192.168.0.0/24) to your network.
 The second line (127.0.0.0/24) is for reverse proxy later.
+If you need other options in your API you can find all options with descriptions on [Arksine's Fork](https://github.com/Arksine/klipper/tree/work-web_server-20200131/klippy/extras/remote_api).

 at last, we create the virtual_sdcard directory:
 ```